 WHAT TO DO NEXT?

-OPTION 1: At the ledge at the top of pitch 3, which is the end of Surf Naked per Loucks, we found a nest of webbing on a refrigerator-sized rock.
+OPTION 1: At the ledge at the top of pitch 3, which is the end of Surf Naked per Loucks, sometimes there will be webbing on a refrigerator-sized rock and sometimes not.
 Louck's guide shows a 165 foot rap followed by 3rd class downclimb to the tree at the top of Revenge of the Elderly's P1.
 From there, Loucks shows a second 100 foot rap to the ground.

 OPTION 2: We downclimbed climber's right about 15 feet and then up and rightward on slabby runout terrain (5.5?) until we joined the top of Revenge of the Elderly.
 After a couple 5.7 moves remaining, we rapped Revenge.
 The joining with Revenge is just above that little tree on P4.